 Francis Ford Coppola, of “The Godfather” fame, purchased this winery in 1975.
 In 2011 Francis Ford Coppola purchased back the Trademark name of Inglenook and then changed the winery name from Rubicon back to its original Inglenook name.
 The emphasis at Inglenook is in the production of very high-end wines made from their estate Napa Valley vineyards.
-Entrance to the winery is $25 per person which includes tasting, an optional tour, and valet parking.
-Production of the other Coppola wines will take place at their newly-acquired facility in the Alexander Valley in Sonoma County called Francis Ford Coppola Winery (formerly Chateau Souverain).
+The Inglenook Chateau is one of the most beautiful buildings in the Napa Valley.
+Inglenook is one of our favorite wineries to visit.
+We love the historical nature of the winery.

 Beaulieu is one of the oldest wineries in the valley founded in 1900 by Frenchman George de Latour.
 The winery has long been famous for fine reserve wines, particularly its estate George de Latour Cabernet Sauvignon.
 BV, as it is commonly called, established innovative winemaking techniques by its founder George de Latour and its renowned winemaker Andre Tchelistcheff.
 When the heirs of George de Latour sold the winery to the Hublein Corporation, it created quite a stir in the Valley.
 Today, the winery continues the tradition of making high-end wines.
 In addition to these wines, BV also produces several other wines from vineyards in the Central Coast of California.
-In addition to a regular tasting room, the winery has the George de Latour Private Reserve Room where for $25 you can taste five very special wines, including at least one of their older wines (library wines).
 This winery is worth a visit because of its history and influence on the Napa Valley.
 Beaulieu Vineyards is located in the town of Rutherford on the east side of Highway 29.

 Just before you enter the downtown area of St. Helena heading north, you will find the Louis M. Martini Winery on the eastern side of the road.
 The Winery is one of Napa Valley’s institutions with a founding date of 1933.
 In 2002 the winery was sold to another famous Italian winemaking family, the Gallo Family.
-The traditions of the Louis Martini Winery remain today.
-Some upgrades have been made, which include several tasting options for visitors.
-Just outside the tasting room is a beautiful picnic area.
-Pack your lunch and enjoy a glass of the many delicious reds produced at Martini.
-We like any of the wines made from the famous Monte Rosso Vineyards.
-The head winemaker is Michael Martini, the grandson of the founder Louis M. Martini.
+In March of 2019, the Louis Martini winery unvailed a lavish new tasting room and hospitality center.
+It is about 180 degrees in difference from the old tasting room.
+The winery offers several different tasting experiences.
+Consult the Website for details and tasting fees.

 My how things have changed at the Charles Krug winery.
 In November of 2013, the Charles Krug winery opened their historical Redwood Cellar built in 1872.
 It serves as the tasting and hospitality room.
 Visitors can see the great barrel room while they taste from a variety of tasting stations.
 Just added to the Redwood Cellar is a deli featured delicious picnic items.
 Visitors and purchase goodies and a glass of wine and take it outside to the beautiful picnic area.
 On weekends, the winery cooks delicious pizzas in their pizza oven.
 Call or check the Website to check food offerings and tasting option.